knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 ## Important notice:

-I am not able to support this anymore and am looking for someone who wants to take over maintaince.
+I am not able to support this anymore and i'm looking for someone who wants to take over maintainance.
 At the time I wrote this, Oct 2021, this NPM is working but i can no longer fix and test changes.
 If you are interested in taking this over, and also the published version on npmjs.com site, contact me.

 _Sadly My physical garage door is badly broken and will be out of commision for months due to pandemic related supply chain issues.
 I will be installing a new GDO from another manufacturer when my mew garage door is installed._